 "The purpose of the memorial is to communicate the founding, expansion, preservation, and unification of the United States with colossal statues of Washington, Jefferson, Lincoln, and Theodore Roosevelt."

-Mount Rushmore National Memorial is host to almost three million visitors a year from across the country and around the world.
+Mount Rushmore National Memorial is host to just over two million visitors a year from across the country and around the world.
 They come to marvel at the majestic beauty of the Black Hills of South Dakota and to learn about the birth, growth, development and the preservation of our country.
 Over the decades, Mount Rushmore has grown in fame as a symbol of America-a symbol of freedom and hope for people from all cultures and backgrounds.